-Each dyslexic pupil will have a very distinctive profile and learning style, so comparisons with other known children with dyslexia may not be useful, although there is often some common ground.
-The information given by Support for Learning (SfL) staff, and the teacher's own experience in the classroom will be the best guide to what is appropriate for any individual pupil.
-Many of the following characteristics, but not all, may be present and each child will have his own individual combination of strengths and weaknesses.
+Each child with dyslexia will have a very distinctive profile and learning style, so comparisons with other known children with dyslexia may not be useful, although there is often some common ground.
+The information given by Support for Learning and specialist dyslexia teachers, and the teacher's own experience in the classroom will be the best guide to what is appropriate for an individual child.
+Many of the following characteristics, but not all, may be present and each individual will have his own individual combination of strengths and weaknesses.
 Children with dyslexia may:

 - Underachieve academically

 - Perform well orally but find reading difficult

 - Spell phonetically or erratically

 - Be considered clumsy

-- Have a low tolerance of their own lack of achievement
+- · Have a low tolerance of their own lack of achievement

 - Appear restless, with poor concentration span

 - Seem inattentive, forgetful, easily tired

-Children with dyslexia can be talented in many ways - eg they may have strongly developed spatial awareness, have good problem solving skills and often present themselves well orally.
+Children with dyslexia can be talented in many ways eg they may have strongly developed spatial awareness, have good problem solving skills and often present themselves well orally.
 Teachers should be aware that:

-- Dyslexic difficulties can range from mild to severe, according to the required activity - Individual profiles of dyslexia can be very different, each with varied strengths and weaknesses - Dyslexia can occur at all levels of intellectual abilities - Children with dyslexia often experience difficulties in education, some of them hidden - Children with dyslexia often have natural talents, creative abilities and vision
+- The impact of dyslexia can range from mild to severe and individual profiles can be very different, each with strengths and weaknesses - Dyslexia can occur at all levels of intellectual abilities - Children with dyslexia often experience difficulties in education, some of them hidden - Children with dyslexia often have natural talents, creative abilities and vision

-CLASSROOM MANAGEMENT ISSUES
+CLASSROOM MANAGEMENT